s204257/Final_project_02806/about.markdown

 permalink: /about/
 ---

-This is a site made for 02806 - Social Data Analysis and Visualization
+This is a site made for 02806 - Social Data Analysis and Visualization by the authors:

+* s196140
+* s204649
+* s204257